zedwei/webvoyager/src/prompts/prompt_restaurant_booking.md

   4. Adapt when actions fail: If an action is repeated more than twice without success, switch to a different approach or method.
   5. Leverage search engines: If additional information is needed, open a search engine and perform a targeted query.
   6. Include current booking status on the webpage in the response, including restaurant name, date, time, and number of people
+  7. Include user booking request in the response, including restaurant name, date, time, and number of people
+  8. Before making the reservation, ensure the booking date, time and number of people on the website match with user's request.
+If there is mismatch, correct it.
+Include whether the website information matches with user's request in the response.

 - Guidelines when visiting OpenTable.com:
   1. If you're on opentable.com homepage and know the name of the restaurant, search the restaurant name first without picking the date/time